 Ten years after the death of Elisabeth Kübler-Ross, this commemorative edition of her final book combines practical wisdom, case studies, and the authors’ own experiences and spiritual insight to explain how the process of grieving helps us live with loss.
-Includes a new introduction and resources section.
+Now with an introduction by Maria Shriver and an additional resources section.

 Elisabeth Kübler-Ross’s On Death and Dying changed the way we talk about the end of life.
 Before her own death in 2004, she and David Kessler completed On Grief and Grieving, which looks at the way we experience the process of grief.